ramkv1/D365-fin-ops-Technical/README.md

 1) CIC (The Co-operative Insurance Company of Kenya Limited (CIC Insurance)) formerly known as Co-operative Insurance Services Limited kenya,uganda,South Sudan,Malawi

+Individual
+Easy bima
+Motor Commercial
+Home Insurance
+senior Mediplan
+personal Accident

+Business
+motor commercial
+motor private
+Fire Insurance
+theft
+corporates
+Cooperative

-2) PIPL (Pacific International Pvt Ltd based in India)
+2. PIPL (Pacific International Pvt Ltd based in India)

 Pacific International Pvt Ltd based in India, providing industrial solutions and services to Iron & Steel Plants and Aluminium Plants.
 We have established ourselves as a reliable and trustworthy partner.
 Our success is contributed to our rich portfolio of Industrial Products and a professional team of engineers.